| The 14th International Workshop on

 composability benefits offered by Java are especially valuable to

+developers of embedded systems.
 Both embedded and general purpose software frequently need to

 comply with real-time constraints.
 Higher-level programming